Non-cuspidal Hida theory for Siegel modular forms and trivial zeros of $p$-adic $L$-functions: Introduction

 where $\alpha_{v,i}^{\pm 1}$, $1\leq i\leq n$, are the Satake parameters of $\pi_v$ and $q_v$ is the cardinality of the residue field.
 The Deligne critical points for $L(s,\pi \times \xi)$ are the integers $s_0$ such that

 The algebracity of these critical $L$-values divided by certain Petersson norm period has been shown in \cite{Ha81,Sh00,BS}.
-In \cite{LiuSLF}, the first author constructed an $n+1$-variable $p$-adic $L$-function interpolating the critical values to the right of the center of the partial standard $L$-function with $\pi$ varying in a Hida family (ordinary for $P=B$).\\
+In \cite{LiuSLF}, the first author constructed an $n+1$-variable $p$-adic $L$-function interpolating the critical values to the right of the center of the partial standard $L$-function with $\pi$ varying in a Hida family (ordinary for $P=B$ the Borel of $\mr{GL}(n)$).\\

 In this paper we generalize the results of \cite{LiuSLF} and construct a $d+1$-variable $p$-adic $L$-function for $P$-ordinary Hida families (where $P$ is general), interpolating critical values to the left of the center of the partial standard $L$-function.
+Moreover, we improve the formulae on the interpolation properties of the constructed $p$-adic $L$-functions by using results in \cite{LiuAZI} and functional equation for local doubling zeta integrals.
+The modified Euler factors at the place $p$ and the archimedean place appearing in the interpolation formulae match exactly with the prediction in \cite{CoaMot}.
+The $L$-functions appearing in the interpolation formula are not the motivic $L$-functions but some imprimitive version, as the Euler factors at the bad primes are missing.
+Still, our `imprimitive' standard $p$-adic $L$-functions for $P$-ordinary Siegel modular forms of general vector weights verify the `imprimitive' version of the conjecture of Coates--Perrin-Riou.

 Let $T_P=P/SP$ be the maximal quotient torus of $P$.
 We say that $\utau^P\in\mr{Hom}_{\mr{cont}}(T_P(\mb Z_p),\overline{\mb Q}_p^{\times})$ is arithmetic if it is a product of an algebraic character corresponding to integers $(t_1^P,\ldots,t_d^P)$ and a finite order character $(\epsilon_1^P,\ldots,\epsilon_d^P)$; we say that it is admissible if moreover $t_1^P \geq t_2^P \ldots \geq t^P_d\geq n+1$.
 We fix a sufficiently large $p$-adic field $F$ as coefficient field and denote by $\mc O_F$ its valuation ring.